 This chain of islands is easy to access from the mainland.
 Drive south along Route 1 to the Landeyjahöfn ferry terminal, a stone’s throw from the famous Seljalandsfoss waterfall.

-As you sail across to Heimaey, the main island and only inhabited one, you’ll pass a handful of smaller, cliff-lined islands.
-Watch out for the first signs of puffins hovering around these cliffs.
+As you sail across to Heimaey, the main island and only inhabited one, you pass a handful of smaller cliff-lined islands where puffins are commonly seen from the ferry.

 Once you arrive, you can explore the island’s coastline on foot.
 There you’ll find more cliffs full of seabirds, including the Atlantic puffin!